On the Divisibility of 7-Elongated Plane Partition Diamonds by Powers of 8: Main Theorem

 \section{Main Theorem}

 In order to prove Theorem \ref{Thmmaintoc}, we will show that each $L_{\alpha}$ is a polynomial in $x$ in which each coefficient of $x$ is divisible by $8^{\alpha}$.
 We already understand that this is true for $\alpha=1$, by (\ref{L1inx}).
 We therefore need to construct a subspace of integer polynomials in $x$ which includes $L_{1}$, and which is stable upon application of the operator $U$.
 We define a subspace of integer polynomials in $x$ with a certain lower bound on the 2-adic valuation of the coefficients of $x$.
-For
+For define the space in which $s(n)$ is any discrete integer-valued function.